How to Break Your Lease and 4 Reasons Why You Shouldn’t

 Most states have provisions in place to protect victims of domestic violence.
 If you are experiencing abuse or stalking, you may need to provide your property owner or landlord with a police report depicting the domestic violence to break your lease.

-Unit is uninhabitable
+The unit is uninhabitable

-Your dwelling must meet specific codes and compliance to be considered habitable.
+Your dwelling must meet specific codes and remain in compliance to be considered habitable.
 Things like running water, sanitation, access to cooking appliances, and overall safety are non-negotiable.
 If your landlord can’t fix problems like these, you can break your lease.
-This is called “constructive eviction” and leaves the landlord at fault.
+This is called a “constructive eviction” and leaves the landlord at fault.

 Natural disasters